TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% alert "fact" %}
 Why do we add $+1$ to the PSC and ARR in the relationship above?

-The PSC and ARR are 16-bit *registers*, meaning they range from 0 to 65,535.^[Well, some ARR registers are 32-bit.
-But we can achieve a lot with 16-bits.]
+The PSC and ARR are 16-bit *registers*, meaning they range from 0 to 65,535.^[Some other timers have 32-bit ARR registers.
+But eh, we can achieve a lot with just 16-bit ones.]
 To save space and enhance program correctness, we assign meaningful behaviour to the value 0.
 {% endalert %}